Three good reasons for doing research at the University of Stuttgart

 1. Interdisciplinarity as basic principle

-Interdisciplinary integration of the engineering, natural, and social sciences with the humanities on a foundation of top level research disciplines has always been among the greatest strengths of the University of Stuttgart.
-Anchored as the “Stuttgart Way” in the University’s mission statement, it is expressed in a multiplicity of discipline- and department-spanning specialty research areas, research projects and research centers.
+The vision „Intelligent systems for a sustainable society” and interdisciplinary integration of the engineering, natural, and social sciences with the humanities on a foundation of top level research disciplines has always been among the greatest strengths of the University of Stuttgart.
+Anchored as the „Stuttgarter Weg” (Stuttgart Way) in the university’s mission statement, it is expressed in a multiplicity of discipline- and department-spanning specialty research areas, research projects and research centers.
 Complementary disciplines working together unlock unique potentials for asking new questions and cooperatively develop answers that contribute to solving society’s most pressing problems.

 2. Research at one of the Germany’s best externally funded universities